Ptujec/LaunchBar/Linguee-Action/README.md

 This action lets you use linguee.com with LaunchBar.

-Set your preferred language combination with <kbd>enter</kbd>.
+Set your preferred language combination with `enter`.
 Supported languages are German, English, French, Spanish, Portuguese, and Russian.

 <img src="01.png" width="680"/>

-Enter the word you want to translate with <kbd>space</kbd>.
+Enter the word you want to translate with `space`.
 You should see suggestions as you type, including some translation items for each suggestion in the subtitle.

 <img src="02.png" width="680"/>

-Show all translation results with <kbd>enter</kbd> …
+Show all translation results with `enter` …

 <img src="03.png" width="680"/>

-… or paste the selected word with <kbd>shift</kbd> <kbd>enter</kbd>.
+… or paste the selected word with `shift` `enter`.
 Pasting works for both suggestions and results.

 ## Note